to print this page

 interference, the FCC assigns specific frequencies to the various

 entities that need to transmit information over the air.
 This includes

-Military, Aircraft, Emergency services, Private companies and hobbyists.
+Military, Aircraft, Emergency services, Private companies, TV, Radio

 makes Ham Radio different is that we are assigned a range of frequencies

 and may operate on any frequency within the range of our license.